AreaFiftyLAN/lancie-admin/README.md

 docker run -p 8080:80 lancie-admin:latest
 ```

-You can now view the admin page on `localhost`,
+You can now view the admin page on `localhost:8080`,

 ## Running Tests